davepagurek/SE-Notes/se350/04 concurrency.md

 - permanent blocking of processes that either compete for resources or communicate with each other
 - no efficient solution in general case
 - involve conflicting needs for resources

+## Resources
+### Reusable
+- processors, IO channels, main memory, devices, files, semaphores, etc
+- deadlock occurs if each process holds one resource and requests the other

+### Consumable
+- Created and destroyed
+- Interrupts, signals, messages, information on IO buffers
+- deadlock can occur if `receive()` is blocking

+## Conditions for Deadlock
+- necessary and sufficient
+  - Mutual exclusion (only one process can use a resource at a time)
+- necessary
+  - Hold and wait (a process holds allocated resources while waiting for assignment of others)
+  - No preemption (no resource can be removed forcibly from the process holding it, require rollback mechanism for saving state)
+  - circular wait (closed chain of processes exist, such that each process holds at least one resource needed by the next process in the chain)

+## Avoidance at runtime
+- Whenever you make a request, first check if it can be granted without problem
+- Requires knowledge of future processes

+e.g.
+1. Do not start a process if its demands might deadlock
+  - If the sum of all requested resources exceeds resource budget
+2. Do not grant incremental resource request if this might lead to deadlock

+Referred to as the **Banker's Algorithm.** The state of the system is the current allocation of resources to process.
+It is in a **safe state** if there is at least one sequence that doesn't result in deadlock.
+The goal is to always have a safe state.

+Conditions and requirements:
+- maximum resource requirement must be stated in advance
+- processes under consideration must be independent, no synchronization requirements
+- must be fixed number of resources to allocate
+- no process may exit when holding resources

+## Recovering
+- Abort all deadlocked processes
+- Back up deadlocked process to some previously defined checkpoint, restart all processes
+- successfully abort deadlocked processes until deadlock no longer exists
+- Successfully preempt resources until deadlock no longer exists

+# Unix concurrency
+- Pipes: producer/consumer data passing between programs
+- Messages
+- Shared memory
+- Semaphores
+- Signals